 OneFS Signed Upgrades

-With this new OneFS 9.4 signed upgrade functionality, all packages must be cryptographically signed before they can be installed.
+With signed upgrades, all packages must be cryptographically signed before they can be installed.
 This applies to all upgrade types including core OneFS, patches, cluster firmware, and drive firmware.
 The underlying components that comprise this feature include an updated .isi format for all package types plus a new OneFS Catalog to store the verified packages.
-In OneFS 9.4, the actual upgrades themselves are still performed via either the CLI or WebUI, and are very similar to previous versions.
+The actual upgrades themselves are still performed via either the CLI or WebUI, and are very similar to OneFS 9.3 and earlier.

-Under the hood, the new signed upgrade process works as follows:
+Under the hood, the signed upgrade process works as follows:

 With signed upgrades, there’s a single file to download that contains the upgrade package, README text, and all signature data, and no file unpacking required.